umami-hep/umami/docs/preprocessing/write_train_sample.md

 ## Writing Train Sample
-In the final step of the preprocessing, the resampled, scaled and shifted training jets are written to disk in a format, that can be used for training.
-For this, the collection of the training sample will get different names and data types.
+In the final step of the preprocessing, the resampled, training jets are scaled/shifted and then written to disk in a format, that can be used for training.
+For this, the collections of the training sample will get different names and data types.
 The collections are replaced with datasets with unstructured `numpy.ndarray`s.
 The names/shapes of these new datasets in the final training file can be found in the table below:

 | Before writing | After writing | Shape | Comment |
 | -------------- | ------------- | ----- | ------- |